-We have a Sullivan County Delinquent Tax Sale scheduled for June 22 and June 23, 2022 commencing at 10:00 a.m. at the Civic Auditorium, 1550 Ft.
-Henry Dr. in Kingsport.
+We have a Sullivan County Delinquent Tax Sale scheduled for June 28, 2023 at 10 a.m. at the Kingsport Civic Auditorium, 1550 Fort Henry Drive, Kingsport, TN 37664.

-**Please note that these properties are occupied.
+**Please note that many of these properties are occupied.
 DO NOT disturb the occupants.
-Additionally, please note that this list will be updated frequently as properties as properties are paid and removed from the sale.
+Additionally, please note that this list will be updated frequently as properties are paid and removed from the sale.
 Finally, as additional fees are added to the properties, the opening bid may change prior to the auction date.
-Check back frequently for the most up to date list.
+Check back regularly for the most up to date list.

 Delinquent Tax Sale “Rules of the Road” and Terms and Conditions of the sale